 This new name reflects the importance of critical pedagogies as a core principle driving research.
 It aligns closely with the College of Education’s mission and vision which commits to ‘make good on the promise of public education’.
 This commitment requires explicitly and unequivocally acknowledging and addressing problems of inequality, so that public education can work effectively for the full flourishing of the life of every child, student and family, particularly those in urban environments.
 It includes scholarship, research, and action akin to the transformational nature of teaching and learning that supports student agency in addressing social inequities and injustices.

-The concentration identity now also highlights the integral role urban teacher education has in developing curricula, practices, and policies that challenge barriers to equal educational opportunities.
+The Critical Pedagogies and Urban Teacher Education identity also highlights the integral role urban teacher education plays in developing curricula, practices, and policies that challenge barriers to equal educational opportunities.
 For decades, UIC has produced leading scholars and practitioners of urban teacher education.
 Embedded scholarship for teacher preparation within contexts of community justice and learning has the potential to effect positive change.
 Research, scholarship, and action invested in the emancipatory nature of education have the potential to transform lives by helping forge paths toward equity and empowerment.
 This is especially relevant for educators interested in the work of teaching against oppression and for liberation; and against dehumanization and for individual voice and perspective.

-When does the College of Education begin accepting applications for this new version of the program?
+When does the College of Education begin accepting applications for the PhD Critical Pedagogies and Urban Teacher Education program?

 Applications to begin in Fall 2022 open on August 1, 2021.

 What is happening to students who are currently accepted or enrolled in the PhD Curriculum Studies program?